What is English Country dancing like?

-At our dances here in Rochester, there will be about 12-16 individual dances done each night with a break in the middle for refreshments.
+At our dances here in Rochester, there will be roughly a dozen individual dances done each night, with a break in the middle for refreshments.
 A caller will teach us and guide us through each individual dance.
 Music will be provided by a live band.

 The music is unique.
 Some dance tunes are taken from old ballads, traditional tunes, classical music, or even opera.
 Some dance tunes are entirely original.
 The extraordinarily broad scope of source material results in a variety of tunes rarely heard in a single genre of music.
 The music can be lively or elegant, fast or slow, depending on the dance.
 Sometimes sweet and melodic, sometimes melancholy, hauntingly beautiful, heart swelling, and sometimes absolutely driven with a pulsating beat.

 No. The emphasis is on simple, flowing patterns of movement rather than elaborate footwork.
 Most dances are done with a walking step; occasionally the caller may suggest skipping during a figure.

 The caller will tell us what to do.
 The caller will teach each individual dance before it starts and call out prompts during the course of the dance to remind us of the next figure.
 During the dance, it is a great help to notice what your partner and the other dancers are doing.
 Dancing with an experienced partner also helps.
 Don’t hesitate to ask an experienced dancer to be your partner!
 They will be glad to dance with you and help you out.
 Come early, around 6:10, for an introductory lesson.